-The Bond Fund may invest in debt obligations called zero coupon bonds, deferred interest bonds, and payment-in-kind ("PIK") bonds.
+The Bond Fund may invest in debt obligations called zero coupon bonds, deferred interest bonds, and payment-inkind ("PIK") bonds.
 Zero coupon bonds do not pay any interest.
 Instead, zero coupon bonds are issued at a significant discount from the value the Bond Fund expects to receive upon maturity.
 Deferred interest bonds are similar to zero coupon bonds except that they begin to pay interest after some delay.
 Although PIK bonds may pay interest in cash, they also are similar to zero coupon bonds or deferred interest bonds because the issuer has the option to make interest payments in additional debt obligations rather than cash.
-Because these bonds may not pay interest at regular intervals, changes in interest rates affect the value of zero coupon, deferred interest, and PIK bonds more than debt obligations that pay regular interest, and the credit risk of these bonds tends to be greater than the credit risk of debt obligations that pay regular interest.
+Because these bonds may not pay interest at regular intervals, changes in interest rates affect the value of zero coupon, deferred interest, and PIK bonds more than debt obligations that pay regular interest.
 Even though zero coupon, deferred interest, and PIK bonds may not make payments of interest until maturity or until after a delay, the Bond Fund is required to accrue interest income on such investments and to distribute such amounts at least annually to shareholders.
 Thus, it may be necessary at times for the Bond Fund to sell investments in order to make these distribution payments.